9.8 Complaint Resolution

 Both the Complainant and the Respondent will be informed in writing of the decision on the appeal.
 The decision on an appeal is final.
 Generally, the decision on an appeal is made within 30 calendar days from the date the appeal was submitted.

-The following provisions apply to all complaints or concerns raised under Section 9.8, whether using an informal resolution option or a formal investigation.
+The following provisions apply to all complaints or concerns raised under Section 9.8, whether using an informal or formal resolution option.

-A false Complaint determined by the Institute to have been made in bad faith and any dishonesty in the context of an investigation or other review are serious offenses.
-Such offenses may be investigated and may lead to disciplinary action, up to and including termination of employment or other affiliation with MIT.
-False accusations, false testimony, or dishonesty by a student in the course of the complaint process will be referred to the Office of Student Conduct.
+A false Complaint determined by the Institute to have been made in bad faith and any dishonesty in the context of the complaint resolution process or other review are serious offenses.
+Such offenses may be investigated and may lead to disciplinary action, up to and including termination of employment or other affiliation with MIT, suspension, or expulsion.
+False accusations, false testimony, or dishonesty by a student in the course of the complaint resolution process will be referred to the OSCCS/COD.

 MIT recognizes that many participants in the Section 9.8 Complaint Resolution process may wish that these matters remain confidential and want the Institute to protect the privacy of all involved, to the extent possible.
-MIT also recognizes that participants may need or wish to disclose information related to matters resolved under Section 9.8.3 Informal Options for Resolving Complaints, or Section 9.8.4 Investigation of Complaints.
+MIT also recognizes that participants may need or wish to disclose information related to matters resolved under Section 9.8.3 Informal Options for Resolving Complaints, or Section 9.8.4 Formal Resolution of Complaints Against Student Respondents, or Section 9.8.5 Formal Resolution of Complaints Against Faculty, Staff, and Postdoctoral Scholar Respondents.
 MIT seeks to balance these competing interests to encourage parties and witnesses to participate in the process to ensure its integrity and to resolve the issues without undue disruption.
 To meet these competing interests:

 1. MIT expects the parties to maintain the confidentiality of an ongoing Section 9.8 Complaint Resolution process, except as necessary to gather and present relevant evidence.

-2. MIT prohibits the parties from distributing, in any form or by any medium, documents (which include emails) obtained in the course of their participation in a Section 9.8 Complaint Resolution process—including but not limited to, the complaint, interview transcripts and summaries, and the investigative record and report—other than for the purpose of consulting with their advisor, or as part of a civil, criminal, or administrative legal proceeding.
+2. MIT prohibits the parties from distributing, in any form or by any medium, documents (which include emails) or other information or evidence obtained in the course of their participation in a Section 9.8 Complaint Resolution process—including but not limited to, the complaint, interview transcripts and summaries, and the investigative record and report—other than for the purpose of consulting with their advisor, or as part of a civil, criminal, or administrative legal proceeding.

-4. Participants should also keep in mind that during the investigation of a Section 9.8 Complaint, disclosure of information about the matter by the parties or any witnesses has the potential to compromise the integrity of the investigation.
+4. Participants should also keep in mind that during the resolution of a Section 9.8 Complaint, disclosure of information about the matter by the parties or any witnesses has the potential to compromise the integrity of the process.

 5. Once a Section 9.8 Complaint Resolution process is complete, the parties are not prohibited from sharing the determination as to whether a Conduct Policy was violated; however, MIT nonetheless strongly encourages all parties to be thoughtful about whether they share information and to be mindful of the prohibitions against retaliation and harassment as noted above.

 6. The Institute will take reasonable measures to protect the confidentiality of proceedings under Section 9.8 and records created or collected during any Section 9.8 Complaint Resolution process.
-MIT will communicate information regarding a Section 9.8 Complaint Resolution process—including: interim measures; an informal resolution under Section 9.8.3; or the findings of fact, determination as to whether a Conduct Policy was violated, and discipline under Section 9.8.4—to individuals at MIT only on a legitimate need-to-know basis, as required by law, or in appropriate circumstances as determined by senior administrators.
+MIT will communicate information regarding a Section 9.8 Complaint Resolution process—including: immediate or supportive measures under Section 9.8.6.1; an informal resolution under Section 9.8.3; or the findings of fact, determination as to whether a Conduct Policy was violated, and discipline under Section 9.8.4 or Section 9.8.5—to individuals at MIT only on a legitimate need-to-know basis, as required by law, or in appropriate circumstances as determined by senior administrators.
+The confidentiality of the resolution process as it relates to matters involving students is also subject to Section 11.3 Privacy of Student Records and the Family Educational Rights and Privacy Act ("FERPA").
+More information about privacy and confidentiality in student matters can be found in the COD Rules.
 In addition, in some matters, MIT may be obligated to notify agencies or research sponsors about certain violations of MIT’s policies on harassment or discrimination.

-All parties involved in a dispute are encouraged to seek assistance from resources at the Institute such as their departmental human resources professional, their human resources officer, ombudspersons, or other departmental managers.
+All parties involved in a dispute are encouraged to seek assistance from resources at the Institute such as their departmental human resources professional, their human resources officer, OSCCS, other offices within the Division of Student Life, Ombudspersons, or other departmental managers.

-In cases of sexual assault, dating violence, domestic violence or stalking, the parties may have an advisor who is an attorney or person outside the MIT community, as long as that person is not a witness or a party to the Complaint.
+Similarly, in cases of sexual assault, dating violence, domestic violence or stalking, the parties may also have an advisor who is an attorney or person outside the MIT community, as long as that person is not a witness or a party to the Complaint.

 Where complaint resolution occurs during an employee’s normal working hours, a reasonable amount of paid release time may be granted.

-If either the Complainant or the Respondent leaves MIT after a Complaint is filed, MIT generally continues the investigation to the extent possible.
-If an individual sues or files a complaint with an external agency before MIT’s complaint resolution process is completed, MIT also generally continues an ongoing investigation.
+If either the Complainant or the Respondent leaves MIT after a Complaint is filed, MIT generally continues the complaint resolution process to the extent possible.
+If an individual sues or files a complaint with an external agency before MIT’s complaint resolution process is completed, MIT also generally continues an ongoing complaint resolution process.
 However, the provisions of this Section 9.8 may be modified by MIT to reflect the fact that one or more parties is no longer at the Institute.

-Notwithstanding the above, MIT may decide to terminate an investigation if one or both of the parties have left MIT, or if a lawsuit or agency complaint has been filed.
+Notwithstanding the above, MIT may decide to terminate a complaint resolution process if one or both of the parties have left MIT, or if a lawsuit or agency complaint has been filed.

-These procedures serve as the complaint and grievance procedure for employees (including student employees) as required by all relevant state and federal laws, specifically including concerns about race, sex, gender, disability, color, nationality, age, genetic information, sexual orientation, and veteran's status (including Sections 503 and 504 of the Rehabilitation Act of 1973 and Title IX of the Federal Education Amendments of 1972), and all other forms of proscribed discrimination.
-Questions on this subject may be addressed to the Ombuds Office, the Vice President for Human Resources as the Institute’s Equal Opportunity Officer, or the Title IX Coordinator.
+These procedures serve as the complaint and grievance procedure for employees (including student employees) as required by all relevant state and federal laws, specifically including concerns about race, sex, gender, disability, color, nationality, age, genetic information, sexual orientation, and veteran's status (including Sections 503 and 504 of the Rehabilitation Act of 1973, Title IX of the Federal Education Amendments of 1972, and Title VI of the Civil Rights Act of 1964), and all other forms of proscribed discrimination.
+Questions on this subject may be addressed to the Ombuds Office, the Vice President for Human Resources as the Institute’s Equal Opportunity Officer, or the Director of IDHR/Title IX and Title VI Coordinator.

-Individuals may also file complaints of violations of law with the United States Equal Employment Opportunity Commission ("EEOC"), John F. Kennedy Federal Building, 475 Government Center, Boston, MA 02203, (800) 669-4000; and the Massachusetts Commission Against Discrimination ("MCAD"), One Ashburton Place, Rm.
+Individuals may also file complaints of violations of law with the United States Equal Employment Opportunity Commission ("EEOC"), JFK Federal Building, 15 New Sudbury Street, Room 475, Boston, MA 02203-0506, (800) 669-4000; and the Massachusetts Commission Against Discrimination ("MCAD"), One Ashburton Place, Rm.
 601, Boston, MA 02108, (617) 994-6000.
 For both the EEOC and the MCAD, the time period for filing a complaint is 300 days from the date of the last alleged discriminatory event.
+Individuals may also file complaints with the U.S. Department of Education Office for Civil Rights, 400 Maryland Avenue, SW, Washington, DC 20202-1100.